 1. Achkan Sherwani:

 The most common and versatile type, featuring a long coat-like silhouette with a slightly flared hem.
 It has a बंद (band) collar, a short button placket, and side slits.
-Often adorned with embroidery or embellishments, making it suitable for weddings and formal events.
+They are often adorned with embroidery or embellishments, making them suitable for weddings and formal events.

 2. Jodhpuri Sherwani: